-An NFT Roadmap is a document that maps out the goals and strategies of an NFT project to communicate its long-term value.
-NFT roadmaps usually include key project milestones, short and long-term goals, and plans for marketing and growth.
-It’s the gateway at which investors decide whether or not your project is worth attention.
+An NFT Roadmap is a step-by-step document that shows the whole route of the business.
+It shows the aims and plans of an NFT project to show its long-lasting strategy.
+NFT roadmaps usually involve major events and stages of a business and plans to make it soar.
+It is the gateway at which investors decide whether or not NFT projects are worth attention.

-By announcing your NFT project, you’re inviting people to invest in your future, not your present or past.
-If you want them to trust you and hand over their money, you’d better make sure that the future looks attractive — and that’s why you need a roadmap.
-It serves as a visual representation of your project’s future and helps people pass an informed judgment about your investment potential.
+By announcing your NFT project, you are inviting people to invest in your future, not your present or past.
+If you want them to trust you and hand over their money, you should better make sure that the future looks attractive — and that is why you need an NFT roadmap.
+It serves as a visual representation of your project’s future.
+It also helps people within the NFT world to pass an informed judgment about your investment potential.

-By adopting a roadmap, you will be able to:
+By adopting an NFT roadmap, you will be able to:

-Also, it will be so much easier to attract investors further down the line because they’ll see where you’re at right now and where your project team is currently headed.
+Also, it will be so much easier to attract investors further down the line because they will see where you are at right now and where your project team is currently headed.

 If you need help creating a quality NFT roadmap or looking to have it done for you, ICODA is the way to go.
-We offer an exhaustive range of services in both marketing and development.
+We offer an exhaustive range of services in both marketing and development to create successful roadmaps.

 The short answer is no, but you should think twice.

-A roadmap per se isn’t essential to the success of NFT projects.
+An NFT roadmap per se is not essential to the success of NFT projects.
 However, it is absolutely crucial for any project that hopes, alongside some initial sales, to gain some media traction, and following that, it could then pour over into their future projects.

-If that’s the case with you, make no mistake: you need a roadmap.
+If that is the case with you, make no mistake: you need an NFT roadmap.
 Besides, the absence of one will often be seen as a red flag among viewers.

-Before deciding on what things to put on the roadmap, answer these questions:
+Before deciding on what things to put on the NFT roadmap, answer these questions:

-Once you’ve got the answers, you’re ready to start the development of the roadmap.
+Once you have got the answers, you are ready to start the development of the NFT roadmap.

 For that, make sure to: